-As of December 31, 2016, IPTC had approximately \$2.4 million of notes and bonds payable.
-During 2016, bonds and notes payable were repaid pursuant to the maturity schedule of each issue.
-As of December 31, 2016, IPTC had no financial restrictive covenants associated with its outstanding debt.
-Subsequent to year end (in January 2017), bonds payable totaling \$1.7 million were repaid in full.
-Please refer to Note 4 of the financial statements included in the next section of this report for additional information regarding debt activity.
+As of December 31, 2017, IPTC had approximately \$621,977 of notes payable.
+During 2017, bonds and notes payable were repaid pursuant to the maturity schedule of each issue and during 2017, IPTC repaid all bonds outstanding.
+As of December 31, 2017, IPTC had no financial restrictive covenants associated with its outstanding debt.
+Please refer to Note 6 of the financial statements included in the next section of this report for additional information regarding debt activity.